PayFabric/APIs/Receivables/Sections/APIs/API/Payments.md

 This will return the receipt file related payment

-Create JWT for PayFabric Hosted Checkout Page
+Create JWT for PayFabric Hosted Checkout Page (DEPRECATED)
 --------------------

+Please use the JWT creation found on the [Payment Methods](PaymentMethods.md#create-jwt-for-payfabric-hosted-checkout-page) page.

 * `POST /payments/mrhpp/jwt` will create the token to be used on the PayFabric Receivables website based on the URL parameters.